Wait—don’t change that channel!

 Key Components of Successful B2B Channel Marketing

-These puzzle pieces form a big picture strategy marketers in the B2B space can use regardless of their objectives:
+These puzzle pieces form a big picture of an account-based marketing strategy marketers in the B2B space can use regardless of their objectives:

 Target Market Identification